Frequently Asked Questions

 - After installation, right-click on the OpenVPN icon and select the "Import configuration file".
 Then select the downloaded configuration file.

-- Connect to the tunnel by right-clicking on the OpenVPN icon in the system tray, select the split tunnel and click on "Connect".
+- Connect to the tunnel by right-clicking on the OpenVPN icon in the system tray, select the muni-main-split-windows and click on "Connect".

 When connected via VPN, IP addresses are assigned from the following network ranges: